CopilotC-Nvim/CopilotChat.nvim/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 > [!NOTE]
-> You might want to take a look at [this fork](https://github.com/jellydn/CopilotChat.nvim) which is more well maintained & is more configurable.
-I personally use it now as well.

-> [!NOTE]
 > A new command, `CopilotChatInPlace` has been introduced.
 It functions like the ChatGPT plugin.
 Please run ":UpdateRemotePlugins" command and restart Neovim before starting a chat with Copilot.
 To stay updated on our roadmap, please join our [Discord](https://discord.gg/vy6hJsTWaZ) community.

 ## Authentication